josenarvaezp/ribble/design/SERVERLESSDATAPROCESSING.md

 ![Alt text](./images/multi-stage_shuffle_sterling.png)
 [TODO]

+## Flint

+Flint is a serverless framework that allows users to run processing jobs using PySpark without the need of a Spark cluster.
+The framework is entirley pay-as-you-go model as it relies on AWS Lambda, S3, and SQS.
+AWS Lambda is used to execute Spark tasks, the input and output are stored in S3, and SQS is used to shuffle data.

+- The executors run in AWS Lambda, each lambda process one task
+- When a Flint executor is initialized, it creates an input iterator to read from the input partition assigned to it.
+This iterator reads from S3 for the first plan, however, Flint relies on SQS as the input for the following stages.
+- Similar to MapReduce, when a task is completed, the outputdata of an intermediate stage needs to be shuffled to ensure all values of a key are place in the same partition.
+Given that the Lambdas functions have a time limit, Flint cannot guarantee this output is passed to the executors running tasks in the next stage.
+To overcome this, Flint uses SQS.
+- Executor's output is partitioned using the hash partition function specified.
+The executor tries to batch the output in memory but once it becomes large to be in memory it flushes the output into SQS as a batch of messages.
+Once the output has all been flushed the executor returns diagnostic SQS data.
+- The next set of executors read data from SQS and aggreagate the data in memory.
+To avoid overflowing the memory, Flint increases the number of partitions (SQS queues).

+Intresting solutions:
+- To work around the time limit lambda functions have, Flint stops the execution of lambdas when a time limit is soon to be reached.
+Before this it saves its state by sending it back to the sheduler.
+The scheduler then uses this information to start a new lambda to start right from where the other lambda stop.

 3. Cloud map reduce: A MapReduce Implementation on top of a Cloud Operating System

 4. Evaluating serverless data processing frameworks